 Begin organising your research and ideas into an answer.

-After you’ve researched and your ideas are more developed, write a second essay plan.
+After you’ve gathered your research and your ideas are more developed, write a second essay plan.
 It will help you work out how to answer the question and how the essay will be structured.

-- Write all this down in point form and this will be your essay plan
+- Write all this down in point form.
+This will be your essay plan

 See The Learning Centre guide Essay and assignment planning